Nordix/nfqueue-loadbalancer/fragtrack.md

 300s (5m).
 With C=1 we get ~1% packet loss.
 A reasonable value may be C=2.
 The simulation itself takes less than 1s.

+Remember that if the reassembler is used the only fragments out of orded will be subject to timeouts.